gpschool/gpss20/README.md

 These dictate how the program is displayed. ```single.html``` and ```multi.html`` are for single and multiple track sessions.

-There are some include files for bits of html which are need about the place.
+Also in the theme are some include files for bits of html which are need about the place.

 ```
 _includes/listperson.html